 - Each submission should contain a title, a 300–500 word abstract (or for workshops: a description of the proposal of similar length), 3–5 keywords, a list of author(s), title(s), and affiliation(s), and a 100 word biography per author.

 - At least one author of each accepted paper must register to the conference and present the paper.

-- Author can only contribute to one paper each at the conference.
-(But it is possible to contribute to a paper as well as to a poster and/or a workshop).
+- Participants can only be first author to one paper at the conference.
+(But it is possible to contribute to several papers as well as to posters and/or workshops).